One dead, one injured in Crown Range crash

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-One person has died following a crash on the Crown Range Road between Queenstown and Wanaka this afternoon.
+One person has died following a crash on the Crown Range Road between Queenstown and Wanaka yesterday afternoon.

 A police spokeswoman said officers were called to the two-vehicle crash about 3.20pm.